Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     import com.amplitude.api.TrackingOptions;
     ```

-Before initializing the SDK with your apiKey, create a `TrackingOptions` instance with your configuration and set it on the SDK instance
+Before initializing the SDK with your apiKey, create a `TrackingOptions` instance with your configuration and set it on the SDK instance.

 === "Java"